Marilyn Manson (band): We Are Chaos (2019–2023)

-One Assassination Under God – Chapter 1 (2024–present)
+One Assassination Under God (2024–present)

 In March 2024, it was announced the band would embark on an arena and amphitheater tour of North America with Five Finger Death Punch.
-The tour began on August 2, and was interspersed with the band's own headlining shows.
-The same day the tour began, the band released "As Sick as the Secrets Within", their first new single in four years.
-This was followed two weeks later by another new song, "Raise the Red Flag".
-Music videos were released for each song, which were both directed by Bill Yukich.
-"Sacrilegious" was released in September.
-The band's twelfth studio album, One Assassination Under God – Chapter 1, was released on November 22, 2024.
-They began their own headline tour of Europe in February 2025, with a U.S. tour scheduled to begin in May.
+The tour began on August 2, and was interspersed with their own headlining shows.
+The band consisted of returning members Manson, Bates and Sharone, and new members Piggy D. and Reba Meyers.
+Their first single in four years, "As Sick as the Secrets Within", was issued on the same day the tour began.
+"Raise the Red Flag" was released as a single two weeks later, followed by "Sacrilegious" in September.
+Their twelfth studio album, One Assassination Under God – Chapter 1, was issued on November 22, the 61st anniversary of the assassination of John F. Kennedy.
+A music video for "One Assassination Under God" was released the same day.
+The music videos of all four songs were directed by Bill Yukich.